Blinko

 What a Marketing Copilot Actually Does

 When a client hits 28 days without rebooking, the Copilot pushes a notification to Elena's phone: "Five clients haven't been back in 4 weeks — want to send a win-back offer?"
 She sees it between sessions, at lunch, or on the walk to her car.
 She taps yes.
 The Copilot pre-fills the message — a short, human-sounding note with a light offer attached.
 She can edit it or send it as written.
-Total time: thirty seconds.
+Total time: 30 seconds.

 Ask It Anything

 The Copilot is also conversational in a direct, literal way.
 Elena can open the app and type: "Who hasn't been back in three weeks?"
 She gets a list — names, last visit dates, total visit count.
-She can decide from there whether to send anything or just file the information.
+She can decide from there whether to send anything or just file the information away.

 The Math